 -

-The 212,578:1 ratio between Germany and North Korea is the most extreme inequality in any international metric.
-GDP per capita: ~200:1.
-Life expectancy: ~1.2:1.
-Internet users per capita: ~100:1.
-Domain density: 212,578:1.
-The namespace captures something that other development indicators do not — the capacity to exist on the open web.
+The ~357,000:1 ratio between Germany and North Korea is the most extreme inequality in any international metric — and the resolution data confirms it is not an artifact of dead names at the top.
+The namespace captures something other development indicators do not: the capacity to exist on the open web.

 What Would Help

-1. IANA/ICANN: acknowledge the disconnect between country codes and country presence.
+2. IANA/ICANN: acknowledge the disconnect between country codes and country presence.
 The ccTLD system was designed when country codes mapped to countries.
-It now maps to whatever the market wants: .ai for artificial intelligence, .tv for television, .io for tech startups.
-The pretense that ccTLDs represent national internet communities is contradicted by every data point in the paradox category.
+It now maps to whatever the market wants — .ai for artificial intelligence, .tv for television, .cc for "anything."
 Explore the extremes on our country statistics page.

-2. Researchers: use the smallest ccTLDs as case studies in digital sovereignty.
+3. Researchers: use the smallest ccTLDs as case studies in digital sovereignty.
 North Korea, Eritrea, Vatican City, Pitcairn, and the Falklands each represent a different model of how a small entity relates to the global internet.
-The data is small enough to be studied exhaustively — 329 domains can be analyzed by hand.
+The data is small enough to study exhaustively — 329 names can be analyzed by hand.
 Download the full dataset to profile any ccTLD.

-3. Anguilla and Tuvalu: study the Tokelau cautionary tale before depending on ccTLD revenue.
-Tokelau earned significant income from .tk until Freenom's abuse-driven business model collapsed.
-Anguilla's $32 million in .ai revenue is transformative for a 15,000-person island — but it depends entirely on the continued relevance of "AI" as a brand.
-If the market moves to a new acronym, .ai demand could evaporate the way .tk demand did.
+4. Territories weighing ccTLD revenue: study the Tokelau outcome before depending on it.
+Free-registration models (Freenom's .tk, .ga, .ml, .cf, .gq) generated volume but collapsed under abuse, leaving namespaces that barely resolve.
+Anguilla's .ai revenue is transformative for a 15,000-person island — but it rests entirely on the continued relevance of "AI" as a brand.
+If the market moves to a new acronym, .ai demand could fade the way .tk demand did.